OlivierJM/react-mounter/README.md

 ## Using as a Layout Manager

-You can user `react-mounter` as a layout Manager for Flow Router.
+You can user `@olivierjm/react-mounter` as a layout Manager for Flow Router.
 Here's how to do it.

 Let's say we've a layout called MainLayout.